markheckmann/boxes/README.md

 To use the package, you need to know a few terms:

 - `box`: A container to store things.
 Things can be R objects or files.
-- `item`: Anything object is stored inside a box.
+- `item`: Anything stored inside a box.
 - `pack`: Adding an item to a box.
 - `pick`: Retrieving an item from a box.